LesleyLai/blog/contents/blog/bilingual_blog/en.md

 This website is only bilingual, and I don't know how to write any other languages, but there is no hard-coding of particular languages on my implementation, except I treat English as the "default" language.
-Thus, it is trivial to extend this implementation to support more languages:
+Thus, it is trivial to extend this implementation to support more languages.
 The only thing need to do is to define another object with the `Translations` type and add it as an entry to `translations`.

 To use translation, we first need to pass the current language of the page to its components,